rdbliss/rdbliss.github.io/_posts/2021-06-23-covid-brings-out-the-sun-for-stormy-petrels-women-s-volleyball.md

  | 2011-2012 | 3-11 |
  | 2010-2011 | 1-14 |

-And yet, I just can't quit them.
-I've been hooked since my first volleyball game.
-Even though they're awful, even though no one goes to the games, even though I've been gone for a few years, I still hold out hope that maybe, just maybe, *this* year is the year they turn it around.
-Well, finally, *this* year came to pass, and the Stormy Petrels were not a *complete* joke.

-In a shortened, conference-only season, the Stormy Petrels went 6-5.
-This is their best percentage, first winning season, and best conference ranking in the past ten years.
-You may look at 6-5 and say, "Robert, that's only a 55% season.
-It took a shortened season, a COVID-depleted conference, and ten years to *barely* win half of their games."
-And while, yes, you would be correct, to to really explain *how exciting* it is that the women went 6-5, we need some serious context.
+In a shortened, conference-only season, with head-coach Anna Braun only in her second year, the Stormy Petrels went **6-5**.
+You may look at that and say, "Robert, that's only 55%.
+It took a shortened season, a COVID-depleted conference, and over ten years years to *barely* win half of their games?"
+And yes, you would be correct!
+But this is their best percentage, first winning season, and best conference ranking since joining the SAA.
+For Oglethorpe, 6-5 is as good as winning the SAA title.

+To really explain how *amazing* this is, I want to provide some context.
+To do that, we need to take a detour into the world of analytics.

 # Introducing: *Elo*

-For some context as to how awful the Stormy Petrels are, we need to look at the *other* teams in the SAA.
-While we could look at their records, national rankings, or postseason success, there is another, better way to proceed:
-*Elo*.

-[Elo](https://en.wikipedia.org/wiki/Elo_rating_system) is a numerical system used to rate the strength of teams.
+[*Elo*](https://en.wikipedia.org/wiki/Elo_rating_system) is a numerical system used to rate the strength of teams.
 Arpad Elo first introduced it to rank the strength of chess players, but it is easily adaptable to any head-to-head competition.
 Here's how it works.